 Russian Area Studies hosts a panel discussion exploring the complex political, historical and religious context of the native region of the alleged Marathon bombers.
-The talk will take place tonight, Thursday, April 25, at 8 PM in Pendleton Atrium.
+The talk will take place tonight, Thursday, April 25, at 8 PM in Knapp Atrium.

 TEDx, the subsidiary of TED, a hugely popular and successful conference platform, is set to come to Wellesley College in February 2014; speaker nominations open now till May 10.

 C.A.
 Webb ’97, executive director of the New England Venture Capital Association, ran a sold-out women’s leadership event with Facebook COO Sheryl Sandberg.
 Wellesley is prominent in conversations on women's leadership that have surged in the wake of Sandberg's book.